 With flu season well underway, many of us are considering getting the flu jab.
-For some it’s a no brainer as it’s the only way to protect yourself against the flu, however for some there is more to consider.
+For some it’s a simple choice as it’s the only way to protect yourself against the flu, however for some there is more to consider.

-For at least 1 in 10 people1, having an injection is a scary thought… so scary that they will actually avoid protecting themselves.
+For at least 1 in 10 people1, having an injection is a scary thought… but it doesn’t have to be.